DarynaAQA/vpn-extension-autotests/README.md

-# Planet VPN Automation Project
+# VPN Extension Project

-This project is designed to automate testing of the Planet VPN extension.
+This project is designed to automate testing of the VPN extension.
 Testing for next browsers: chrome, firefox, edge...

 ## Description README.md